GitauHarrison/getting-started-with-flask/02_git_and_github.md

 ![Add SSH Key to GitHub](/images/git_and_github/add_ssh_key.png)

-Once done, press the green button "Add SSH Key".
+Once done, press the green button "Add SSH key".
 You will see the key added to your Authentication Keys list.

 ![Authentication keys list](/images/git_and_github/authentication_keys_list.png)